backflush/devFinance/READMe.md

 ## Some Observations about this application

-1 - There isn't a functionality of Login/Register, just add an income or expense.
+1 - There isn't a functionality of Login/Register.

 ## Functionalities

-- You can see all of your incomes/expenses.

 - You can add as many incomes/expenses as you want.

 - We calculate the difference between your incomes and expenses, returning to you a total where you can see if you are negative or positive.

-- The entire data is saved in localStorage.

 ## Getting started

-To run this project in your machine, you won't need anything, it was developed with vanilla JavaScript, HTML and CSS.
-Just open the HTML file and it should work.
+### Prerequisites

+To run this project in the development mode, you'll need to have NodeJS that can be found [here](https://nodejs.org/en/).

 ### Installing